 - Steam or humidifier: To clear blocked nasal passages lean over a pan of boiling water.
 Place a towel or a piece of cloth over your head and breathe in the steam.
 This helps in loosening the mucus in your chest.

-- Head elevation: To help a case of sinus infection while pregnancy elevates your head with a couple of pillows while lying down for sleep.it makes breathing easier and ensures the mother a good rest.
+- Head elevation: To help alleviate a case of a sinus infection during pregnancy, elevating your head with a couple of pillows while lying down for sleep can make breathing easier and ensure the mother gets a good rest.

-- To cure a sore throat, gargle with lukewarm salt water at least twice a day.
+- Sore throat: To cure a sore throat, gargle with lukewarm salt water at least twice a day.
 You can also suck on ice or drink warm fluids frequently.

 When to Call for the Doctor?

 A sinus infection while pregnant can give you a good scare.
 It is not necessary to call for the doctor during every sinus attack.
 But you must go to the hospital if you face any of the below-mentioned symptoms: